khanna7/Sero-discordant_Couples/Code/Scratchpad/notes.md

-# Notes for serodiscordant couples coding
+# Notes for computation

 ## Identify serodiscordant couples

 ### Follow the steps below.

 Before any intervention runs,
-  *Add placeholder for edge-attribute "primary_sdp" for primary serodiscordant partnerships.
+  * Add placeholder for edge-attribute "primary_sdp" for primary serodiscordant partnerships.